 The Best AYCE Sushi in Toronto

-Here is the list of the best all you can eat sushi restaurants in Toronto.
+Here are the best AYCE sushi restaurants in Toronto.

 Before there was KaKa, this was the longtime staple for York Region sushi lovers.
 While not as snazzy as its newer counterpart, they still have a large following and serve up fresh sushi amongst a backdrop of random Chinese TV shows.
 Magical.
 Lunch prices start at $17.99 and dinners start at $26.99.

 The Vaughan location is the newest addition to the New Generation family and its modern, two-storey design is certainly nice.
 The salmon rose and herring sashimi here are among the standouts.
 Lunch and dinner prices are the same, starting at $25.99 for sushi only and at $31.99 for a sushi and teppanyaki option.